 encourages responsible cat ownership.
 Local governments enforce and

-administer the Dog Act and the Cat Act.
+administer the Cat Act.
 Members of the public with

 The department is responsible for ensuring that the